jmusiel/jmusiel.github.io/_pages/about.md

 I completed my Bachelor's of Science in Chemical Engineering, with a minor in Computer Science, at [Iowa State University](https://www.iastate.edu/) in 2019.
 There I was involved in researching carbon nanotube biosensors advised by [Nigel Reuel](http://www.reuelgroup.org/).

 In my free time I enjoy spending time with family and friends.
 I love board games and outdoor activities – my favorites being Agricola and skiing.
 And I always appreciate the opportunity to try a new IPA or sour.

+If you have questions about my research or want to collaborate on anything, feel free to reach out to me via email.